E-Team Program Guidelines

 - Occasionally, reviewers invite a team to resubmit their proposal in a future cycle for re-consideration, after certain concerns or questions are addressed.
 Applicants invited by reviewers to resubmit should contact NCIIA to discuss the reviewer feedback in detail and make sure they understand the questions and concerns raised.
 Resubmitted proposals must specify how previous concerns have been addressed.

-- NCIIA will send the Principal Investigator a formal notification letter and approved budget.
+- NCIIA will email the Principal Investigator, the Administrative Contact, and the applicant a formal notification letter and approved budget.

 - Grant funds will be awarded to the team’s college or university for the use of the team.

-- Stage 1 E-Teams will need to commit to sending at least 2 key team members to a VentureLab 1 workshop (expenses are covered in the Stage 1 $5,000 grant).
-E-Teams accepted from the October 2012 pool of applications should be prepared to attend the workshop on January 4-6, 2013 in Massachusetts.
-See the event schedule in these guidelines for additional details.
+- Stage 1 E-Teams will need to commit to sending at least 2 key team members to a Stage 1 workshop (expenses are covered in the Stage 1 $5,000 grant).
+E-See the event schedule in these guidelines for workshop dates.

-- NCIIA will send an award letter/contract for signature to the Administrative Contact identified by the team.
+- NCIIA will send an award letter agreement for signature to the Administrative Contact identified by the team.
 Once this award letter is signed and returned to NCIIA, funds can be disbursed.

 - Stage 1 reporting requirements will be outlined in the award letter.

-- Teams may choose to apply for Stage 2 of the E-Team Program after the VentureLab 1 workshop.
-Click HERE To view the application guidelines for Stage 2.
-The next submission deadline for Stage 2 is February 1, 2013.
+- Teams may choose to apply for Stage 2 of the E-Team Program after the Stage 1 workshop.
+Click HERE to view the application guidelines for Stage 2.

 ***Please note: NCIIA does not allow overhead to be taken out of E-Team Program grant awards. ***